In French Renaissance opulence, the department store fills the entire street. Magasin sustains 98 stores throughout the kingdom.

 Walking over Marble Bridge...

-...we approached the gatehouses and saw ministers arrive (cars remotely lowered stanchions in the driveway), while others rode bicycles to work ("leading by example").
-For free to anyone, the tower offers the highest views of the city (at 106 meters).
+...we approached the gatehouse and saw ministers arrive (cars remotely lowered stanchions in the driveway), while others rode bicycles to work ("leading by example").
+Free to anyone, the tower offers the highest views of the city (at 106 meters).
 A restaurant in the tower serves lunch, teatime, and dinner.

 The equestrian statue of King Christian IX was made by Anne Marie Carl-Nielsen, in 1927, at the age of 63!
-A married "mother of three", she was a founder of Denmark's oldest artist association, circa 1891: The Free Exhibition for contemporary styles.
-So great was their energy that Vincent van Gogh travelled there to display his works.
-A trailblazer, she created a Society for Women Artists in 1916!
+In 1891, she was a founder of Denmark's oldest artist association.
+So great was her energy that Vincent van Gogh travelled there to display his works next to hers.
+As a trailblazer, she created a Society for Women Artists in 1916... and she still raised a family!

 Lewis posed handsomely in a guard booth.
 Its roof is emblazoned with the Royal Monogram of the Queen.

-Just outside of the castle is a Horse Riding arena.
+Near the forecourt is a Horse Riding arena.
 Christianborg was the royal residence from the 1400s until a fire in 1794.
-Due to those origins, it is still the historic site of the Royal Stables, which were installed in 1745.
-The horses are exercised in the arena regularly throughout the year.
+It is still the historic site of the Royal Stables, which were installed in 1745.
+The horses are exercised in the arena regularly.

-A pair of charming constables smiled at us, and we soon found the entrance to the stables.
+A pair of charming constables smiled at us, as we found the entrance to the stables.

 In 1994, the white horses came from the Czech Republic, at the request of the Queen's husband.
 Called Kladrubers, they are smart gentle animals, used to draw aristocratic coaches for centuries.
 Born with dark hair, their follicles mature into white hair.